Corbin Carroll Player Props: Diamondbacks vs. Nationals

 Corbin Carroll At The Plate

-- Carroll has 58 hits this season and a team-best OBP of .377.

-- Among the qualified batters in baseball, his batting average ranks 25th, his on-base percentage ranks 16th, and he is 14th in the league in slugging.
+- He ranks 21st in batting average, 16th in on base percentage, and 13th in slugging among the qualified batters in baseball.

-- Carroll has reached base via a hit in 40 games this season (of 55 played), and had multiple hits in 15 of those games.
+- Carroll has picked up a hit in 73.2% of his 56 games this year, with more than one hit in 26.8% of them.

-- In 32.7% of his games this season, Carroll has had at least one RBI.
-He's picked up more than one in 12.7%.

-- He has scored in 52.7% of his games this season, with more than one run scored in 14.5%.
+- Carroll has picked up an RBI in 32.1% of his games this year, with two or more RBI in 12.5% of his games.

+- In 53.6% of his games this year, he has scored at least once.
+And he's had nine games with multiple runs (16.1%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.